coderamen666/srd-v3.5-md/basic-rules-and-legal/planes.md

 -   Fire-dominant.
 -   Enhanced magic.
-Spells and spell-like abilities with the fire descriptor are both maximized and enlarged (as if the Maximize Spell and Enlarge Spell had been used on them, but the spells don't require higher-level slots).
+Spells and spell-like abilities with the fire descriptor are both maximized and enlarged (as if the Maximize Spell and Enlarge Spell had been used on them, but the spells don’t require higher-level slots).
 Spells and spell-like abilities that are already maximized or enlarged are unaffected by this benefit.
 -   Impeded magic.
 Spells and spell-like abilities that use or create